Students and professionals

 Who do we support?

-We support you, regardless of your and your parents’ income, if you are 18 – 44 years old and have a registered address in Germany and if you are not yet studying beyond the 10th semester.
+We support you, regardless of your and your parents’ income, if you are 18 – 44 years old and fall under one of the following categories:

 How long do we provide support and up to what loan amount?